adc-connect/adcc/docs/reference.rst

 =============

 .. note::
    Work in progress.
-Many function do not yet follow the numpy standard in their documentation!
+Many functions do not yet follow the numpy standard in their documentation!

 This page contains a structured overview of the python API of adcc.